progressdb/ProgressDB/docs/kms.md

 **Service / process model**

 - Embedded: the server includes an embedded KMS provider and, when `PROGRESSDB_KMS_MODE=embedded`, performs KMS operations in-process using the embedded library.
-- External: the server expects an external `progressdb-kms` process to be running and configured; when `PROGRESSDB_KMS_MODE=external` the server connects to the configured socket (e.g. UDS) to delegate KMS operations.
+ - External: the server expects an external `progressdb-kms` process to be running and configured; when `PROGRESSDB_KMS_MODE=external` the server connects to the configured endpoint (HTTP host:port) to delegate KMS operations.

 The server does not automatically spawn `progressdb-kms` by default.
 Operators who prefer the server to manage a child `progressdb-kms` process may implement that supervision externally (systemd, container runtime, or wrapper scripts).
 For external mode, ensure a `progressdb-kms` binary is available (install via `go install github.com/progressdb/kms/cmd/progressdb-kms@latest` or from releases) and start it before starting the server.

 **Environment & configuration**
 - `PROGRESSDB_USE_ENCRYPTION`: `true|1|yes` to enable encryption features in the server.
 - `PROGRESSDB_KMS_BINARY`: deprecated — the server no longer reads this env var.
 Ensure `kms` is available on `PATH` or placed alongside the server executable.
-- `PROGRESSDB_KMS_SOCKET`: Unix socket path used for server ↔ KMS communication (default `/tmp/progressdb-kms.sock`).
+- `PROGRESSDB_KMS_ENDPOINT`: Address used for server ↔ KMS communication.
+Must be a TCP host:port (e.g. `127.0.0.1:6820`) or a full URL (e.g. `http://kms.example:6820`).
+The server defaults to `127.0.0.1:6820` for external mode.
 - `PROGRESSDB_KMS_DATA_DIR`: Directory where KMS stores metadata and logs (default `./kms-data`).
 - Server config keys: `security.kms.master_key_hex` or `security.kms.master_key_file` — supply a master KEK for the KMS to use on startup.
 If not provided, KMS will generate an ephemeral master key (dev only).